 - salt and pepper to taste

-- Remove from grill and put tomatoes, jalapeños, garlic, lime juice, olive oil, fresh cilantro, salt and pepper, and half the chicken stock in a blender and puree.
+- Remove from grill and put tomatoes, jalapeños, garlic, lime juice, olive oil, fresh cilantro, and half the chicken stock in a blender and puree.
+Taste and season with salt and pepper.
 Add more chicken stock as needed for a thin, pourable salsa.